 As a Member of BACP I am bound by its Ethical Framework for Good Practice in Counselling and Psychotherapy, and subject to the Professional Conduct Procedure therein.
 I also adhere to their recommendations for regular supervision.

-Self care for people pleasers.
-I show you how to care for your own needs without feeling selfish or guilty.
+Discover how to care for your own needs without feeling selfish or guilty.
 Learn how to find balance so you can take as well as give - because without balance, we topple over!

 Pop on over, take a read, and maybe pick up some freebies.
 Click here.